vita-student-projects/TrafficSignDetection_gr47/README.md

 This will create the file *prediction.txt* file in the folder *predictions_TS* and store all the bounding boxes files in a csv format.
 The inference time on the image is also displayed.

 We also made a script to infer from frames of a video and write in a json file.
 This script is named *video_inference_TS.py* and requires the frames to be placed in the *work/vita/nmuenger_trinca/annotations/video_frames/* folder in .png format.
+We have already infered the predictions for test1 and place the .json file in the given [drive](https://drive.google.com/drive/folders/1SgVmu2b1dStE79d5cfFYut_SUjsCvxgw).

 ### Testing: